yebelosa/New-project-example/README.md

 ***

 ## Why Clean Architecture?
 > The center of your application is not the database.
-Nor is it one or more of the frameworks you may be using. **The center of your application are the use cases of your application**  -  _Unclebob_ ([source](https://blog.8thlight.com/uncle-bob/2012/05/15/NODB.html "NODB"))
+Nor is it one or more of the frameworks you may be using. **The center of your application is the use cases of your application**  -  _Unclebob_ ([source](https://blog.8thlight.com/uncle-bob/2012/05/15/NODB.html "NODB"))

 Clean architecture helps us solve, or at least mitigate, these common problems with architecture:
 * **Decisions are taken too early**, often at the beginning of a project, when we know the least about the problem that we have to solve